prateekpunetha/prateekpunetha.dev/content/software-i-use.md

 # Document Viewer

 - **xreader**: A simple multi-page document viewer.
-It can also display and print PostScript (PS), Encapsulated PostScript (EPS), DJVU, and DVI files.
+It can display and print PDF, PostScript (PS), Encapsulated PostScript (EPS), DJVU, and DVI files.

 # Media Player